dshpack/FdF/README.md

 + Double-buffered
 + Line clipping

-To start work with project you need to choose what map you want to open:
+To get started with a project, you need to choose which map to open:

 `./fdf test_maps/42.fdf`

+In the first argument you put a file with a 2D array, of the following form:

 `0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0